Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

 \subsubsection{Estimation and Prediction Accuracy}

-Figure \ref{fig:simulation-grid} shows line plots of the average MSE of the estimator $\hat{\bm{\beta}}$ and MSPE on a holdout set as a function of the number of informative source samples.
-Each point in the graph is averaged over 50 independent simulations with results displayed for $h =\{4, 8, 12\}$.
-For Oracle BLAST (Algorithm \ref{algAknown}) and BLAST (Algorithm \ref{algAunknown}), we choose the horseshoe shrinkage prior and run $T = 3,000$ MCMC iterations with a burn-in of $1,000$ samples.
-For BLAST, we also specify a fixed tempering parameter of $\kappa = 0.005$ which ensured proper mixing of source study selection.
+For Oracle BLAST (Algorithm \ref{algAknown}) and BLAST (Algorithm \ref{algAunknown}), we use the HS prior formulation from Section \ref{HorseshoeImplementation} and run $T = 3,000$ MCMC iterations with a burn-in of $1,000$ samples.
+For BLAST, tempering was performed in the first 90\% of burn-in samples to ensure proper mixing of the latent source inclusion indicator variables.
+Figure \ref{fig:simulation-grid} shows line plots of the average MSE of the estimator $\hat{\bm{\beta}}$ and MSPE on a holdout set as a function of the number of informative source studies.
+Each point in the graph is averaged over 50 independent simulations with results displayed for $h =\{2, 4, 6\}$.

 To start, we observe that estimation and prediction error of the BLAST methods tend to decrease as the number of informative source studies increases, indicating that source data are being effectively leveraged.
 Furthermore, BLAST and its oracle variant consistently achieve lower estimation and prediction error than competing transfer learning methods when there is a high concentration of informative data.
-These results appear to be largely consistent over different values of the biasing level, $h$.
+These results appear to be largely consistent over different values of $h$.